LarsMichelsen/pmatic/README.md

 Now you should have a CCU addon archive at `dist/pmatic-*_ccu.tar.gz`.
 You can now upload this file to your CCU to install pmatic on it.

+## What is planned?

+Please take a look at the issue tracker and the TODO file.

 ## Reporting Bugs, Feature Requests